 Early Victorian furniture followed the Regency trend of curved backs and some scrolled decorations.
 However, the clean Grecian lines of the Regency period were out of favour by 1835 when everyone wanted furniture that was showier with plenty of curves.
 Mid Victorian furniture was more, shiny with upholstery becoming a main factor in design and as comfort became more important, easy chairs, sofas and dining chairs with padded seats were introduced.
 Mirror back chiffoniers/sideboards with carved pediments and lots of storage below were popular as were card tables.

-In the late Victorian times, England witnesses the rise of the art nouveau movement in design with furniture design pioneered by Charles Ronnie Mackintosh and Hugh Baillie Scott.
+In the late Victorian times, England witnesses the rise of the art nouveau movement in design with furniture design pioneered by Charles Rennie Mackintosh and Hugh Baillie Scott.

 This style of furniture was names for King Edward VII.
 It was mainly reproductions of older styles which were mass produced as machinery was used in full force.
 Cabinet makers realized that earlier designs were outselling new pieces as second hand (antique) furniture became very fashionable.

 Art Nouveau furniture remained in high demand with people liking the curving, elongated lines and leaf and flower motifs.
 The Chippendale and Heplewhite styles were also very popular.